Programmer-yar/Stock-Exchange/README.md

 App Functionality:
 - Takes volume, date and moving average days as input from user
 - Filters out comapnies on the basis of previous 3 days volume
-- Calculates moving average from the date and number of days provided.
+- Calculates moving average on the basis of date and number of days provided.
 - checks for indicators in previous 5 days from the provided date and filters out companies
 - returns result which can be downloaded as pdf